 We make no representations as to who may own copyrights, if any, arising from translations it funds under this program.

 Deadline and Announcement Dates

 Applicants must submit their applications electronically through Grants.gov, the federal government's online application system.
-The Grants.gov system must receive your validated and accepted application no later than 11:59 p.m., Eastern Time, on December 8, 2015.
-The Arts Endowment will not accept late applications.
+The Grants.gov system must receive your validated and accepted application no later than 11:59 p.m., Eastern Time, on December 6, 2016.
+The National Endowment for the Arts will not accept late applications.

-Do not expect notification of awards and rejections before August 2016.
-The Arts Endowment's support of a project may begin any time between November 1, 2016, and November 1, 2017, and extend for up to two years.
+Do not expect notification of awards and rejections before August 2017.
+The National Endowment for the Arts' support of a project may begin any time between November 1, 2017, and November 1, 2018, and extend for up to two years.